SPC and Quality...

 For example, many organizations when transferring a product from research and development into manufacturing, require process capability to be determined in advance and will only allow production to commence upon say achieving a process capability of 1.8.
 Similarly, annual targets for capability improvement are set in organizations with a requirement to continually improve process capability.

 A critical step in effectively driving quality improvement via statistical methods of analysis and control is a solid understanding of both statistical process control techniques and quality management system process requirements, by those responsible for and tasked with implementing.

-Information and Training presentations >>>
+- Information & Training presentation >>>